Polight/lego/docs/content/v1/getting-started.md

 Here's what you just did with this simple code:

-1. you created a native HTML element called `hello-world` by creating _bricks/hello-world.html_;
+1. you created a native HTML element called `hello-world` by creating the LEGO component **bricks/hello-world.html**;
 2. you made it react with a `name` state property;
 3. you imported all components from `./dist/index.js` (well, only 1 for now);
 4. you used the HTML element `<hello-world></hello-world>`.